UnconnectedBedna/shrink-backup/README.md

 #### Broken pipe (`--fix`)
 Add `--fix` to your options if a backup fails during `rsync` with a "broken pipe" error.
 You can also _manually add_ `[extra space]` instead of using `-a` to solve this.<br>
 The reason it happens is because `rsync` normally deletes files during the backup, not creating a file-list > removing files from img before starting to copy.<br>
-So if you have removed data from the system you backup from and added new data, the risk is `rsync` tries to copy the files before deleting other files from the img.<br>
+So if you have removed and added new data on the system you backup from, there is a risk `rsync` tries to copy the files before deleting data from the img.<br>
 Using `--fix` makes `rsync` create a file-list and delete the files before backup.
 This also means the backup takes a little longer.<br>
-Having a "broken pipe" error during backup has in my experience never broken an img backup after either repairing or increasing space.
+Having a "broken pipe" error during backup has in my experience never broken an img backup after either using `--fix` or adding `[extra space]`.
 <br>
 <br>
 #### Loop img file (`--loop`)